Pruning Pepper Plants – How To Prune Pepper Plants Right

 How To Prune Pepper Plants

-The method of pruning peppers I’ll focus on is known as topping the plants.
-It is done early on at around 4-6 weeks of age.
+The most common type of pruning peppers is topping.
+It is done early on, around 4-6 weeks after the plants sprout.
 These steps will show you where and how to prune pepper plants.

 1. Identify plant nodes

 Nodes are like a crossroads along a pepper plant’s stem.
-They are important points from which new leaves and stems can grow.
+They are important points from which new leaves and branches can grow.
 The long stems between nodes are simply called “internodes.”

 As a plant grows larger, the stems develop more and more nodes, shooting off more leaves, flowers and stems along the way.